 You will pay a number of fees and possibly meet with your creditors, but your attorney will handle most details.
 If you plan to file on your own, you should be aware that the failure rate is very high.

 In most cases, it’s highly recommended to hire a qualified bankruptcy attorney.
 Once your paperwork is submitted, your documents will then be reviewed by the Chapter 13 trustee and creditors.
 After that, you’ll begin your payment plan.

 Rather than discharging debts as in a Chapter 7 bankruptcy, Chapter 13 creates a multi-year repayment plan.
 You’re given a monthly payment amount based on your disposable income and necessary financial obligations.

 That amount is then distributed amongst your qualifying creditors.
 You then have 3 to 5 years to resolve your debts.
 After you successfully complete the payment plan, your debts are fully discharged.

 The entire process typically takes between three and five years of structured payments that are applied to your debt adjustment.
 Some debts won’t qualify for discharge, including federal student loans.

 What will my duties be under chapter 13?

-When you file for Chapter 13, expect a certain amount of requirements to maintain your eligibility.
+Beginning April 1, 2019, when filing for Chapter 13, expect a certain amount of requirements to maintain your eligibility.
 For example, you must: